Tutoriels Backend

 Development has entered its industrialization phase.

-Like other industries, quality and quantity must be there.
+As with other industries, quality and quantity must be there.

-Agile methods have been invented for this.
+Agile methods were invented for this.

 Testing is an integral part of this.